Twisted Superfields: Quantum Effective potential

-One way that these ratios could be accommodated is by extracting values like $\hat{g}\bar{\tilde{\phi}}_{21}$ (and the other 3 vevs) from the quark mass matrix fits of eqs \eqref{GrindEQ__3_14_}, \eqref{3x3fit}, \eqref{GrindEQ__3_18_}, and \eqref{4x4fit}.
-Using these to satisfy the second line of eq \eqref{ratio-masses} implies a value of $c\simeq2.7\times 10^{-5}$.
-Using that value of $c$ in the first line along with the extracted vevs and mass of the electron implies an Omega lepton mass of around 2 TeV.
-There is a lot of flexibility in rotating rows and columns of the quark fits of section 3 without changing the fitted CKM matrices and quark masses, but changing the implied values of the field vevs.
-For phenomenological reasons discussed in section 5, those rotations were used to create fits that imply a mass of 2 TeV for the Omega lepton.
-But an Omega lepton with a much larger mass could also be accommodated in the model by different rotations of the quark mass matrices.

-The flavor 3 leptons are also present in the effective SU(2) theory.
-Due to the facts that flavor 3 fields transform the same as flavor 2 fields and that flavors 2 and 3 are intermingled in determinants such as eq \eqref{A5b}, it is assumed that flavor 3 neutrinos have similar masses to flavor 2 neutrinos, and that the mass eigenstates may differ from flavor eigenstates due to mass terms like $\tilde{\nu}_W^{(3)} \nu^{(2)}$.
-This is reflected in section 3 by generalizing the above neutrino mass terms to $m_{\nu FF'}$ and $\tilde{m}_{\nu FF'}$, where $F,F'=2,3$.

-Due to the structure of eq \eqref{Qprime}, for each pair of two 2-component leptons that combine to form a Dirac mass, there are two scalar fields with that same mass contribution.
-In particular, the same mechanism that give a mass of $m_\Omega$ to the Omega lepton gives that same mass contribution to the scalar fields $(\phi_{21})_3$ and $(\tilde{\phi}_{21})_2$.
-The total mass of these scalar fields can also include contributions from the scalar mass parameters $m_{21}$ and $\tilde{m}_{21}$ in the Lagrangian.
-But if those masses are not as large, the masses of these scalars will be similar to that of the Omega lepton.

 Presumably, detailed nonperturbative calculations could be performed to determine exact forms of superpotential terms for this theory.
-In the absence of those calculations, arguments are made for what form those terms should take.
-Not having determined the exact parameter values or scalar vevs at the quantum minimum, those parameters and vevs are estimated phenomenologically in order to reproduce observed data.
-Future work should verify that the phenomenological assumptions made here can be supported by nonperturbative calculations.
+In the absence of those calculations which would produce the exact parameter values and scalar vevs at the quantum minimum, this paper has phenomenologically determined the values those parameters and vevs would have to take in order to reproduce experimental data.